 - a.
 Purpose.
-The Council on Judicial Education and Training assists the Supreme Court in developing educational policies and standards for the court system, and is responsible for monitoring the quality of educational programs, recommending changes in policies and standards and for approving guidelines for accrediting training programs. - The Council is composed of the followb.
-Membership. ing members: a supreme court justice; a court of appeals judge; two judges from the superior court, one representing urban areas, the other representing rural areas; one justice court judge and one municipal court judge, one to be a lawyer, the other to be a non-lawyer; the administrative director of the court or the deputy director; a trial court administrator; two chief probation officers, one representing adult probation and the other juvenile probation, one of which must be from an urban court and the other from a rural court; a superior court clerk; a lower court clerk; the deans of the state's two law schools or their designees; the chairperson of the continuing legal education committee of the Arizona State Bar; and such other members as may be appointed at the discretion of the Chief Justice. - c.
+The Council on Judicial Education and Training assists the Supreme Court in developing educational policies and standards for the court system, and is responsible for monitoring the quality of educational programs, recommending changes in policies and standards, and for approving guidelines for accrediting training programs. - b.
+Membership.
+The Council is comprised of the following members: a supreme court justice or a court of appeals judge; two judges from the superior court, one representing urban areas, the other representing rural areas; one justice court judge and one municipal court judge, one to be a lawyer, the other to be a non-lawyer; the administrative director of the court or the deputy director; a trial court administrator; two chief probation officers, one representing adult probation and the other juvenile probation, one of which must be from an urban court and the other from a rural court; a superior court clerk; a limited jurisdiction clerk; the deans of the state's two law schools or their designees; a judicial secretary; a court reporter; and such other members as may be appointed at the discretion of the Chief Justice. - c.
 Terms of Members.
 Council members shall be appointed by the Chief Justice for three-year terms.
 Terms shall be staggered so that approximately one-third of the Council shall rotate each year.
-Members of the Council as it exists just prior to the effective date of these policies and standards may be reappointed as members of the enlarged Council.

-- d.
+The chairman may recommend to the Chief Justice that a COJET member be replaced on the Council if absent from two consecutive meetings or if they fail to meet the responsibilities of membership as outlined in Section B, 2d. - d.
 Responsibilities of Members.
-Council members shall participate in at least two educational programs a year, once as a faculty member and once as an evaluator, for the purpose of monitoring the effectiveness of educational policies and standards.
-Council members shall also participate in faculty development programs and shall be advocates for continuing education for judges and members of the judicial community. - e.
+Council members shall participate in the delivery or development of educational programs and serve as an evaluator each year for the purpose of monitoring the effectiveness of educational policies and standards.
+Council members shall also participate in faculty development programs and shall be advocates for continuing education for judges and members of the judicial community.

+- e.
 Organization.
-The Chief Justice may appoint a chairperson and any additional officers as needed to organize the Council.
+The Chief Justice may appoint a chairperson and additional officers as needed to organize the Council.
 The chairperson may appoint committees to help the Council carry out its responsibilities. - f.
 Council Meetings.
 The Council shall meet no less than twice a year.
 Additional meetings may be called at the discretion of the chairperson or upon majority vote of the Council.